Skip to navigation

 The lighthouse at Whatipu is typical of the beauty in the Auckland area

 The Kiwis celebrate Fireworks Night3 in style.
-It's a bit strange that a country on the opposite end of the world should celebrate an event that happened 12,000 miles away and hundreds of years ago; the Australians don't even know who Guy Fawkes is, let alone what he did, but New Zealand is much more like England than Australia, and as in the UK, the locals will use any excuse for a party.
+It's a bit strange that a country on the opposite side of the world should celebrate an event that happened 12,000 miles away and hundreds of years ago; the Australians don't even know who Guy Fawkes is, let alone what he did, but New Zealand is much more like England than Australia, and as in the UK, the locals will use any excuse for a party.

 Surf Casting in Whatipu